 Create a data source

-If you want to synchronize data using an existing data source management task, you can skip this step and directly create a sync link.
-For more information, see Create a sync link.
+If you want to use an existing data source, skip this step and proceed to Create a data link.

 Log on to the AnalyticDB for MySQL console.
 In the upper-left corner of the console, select a region.
 In the left-side navigation pane, click Clusters.
 Find the cluster that you want to manage and click the cluster ID.

-In the left-side navigation pane, choose Data Ingestion > Data Sources.
+In the navigation pane on the left, choose Data Ingestion > Data Sources.

-In the upper-right corner of the page, click Create Data Source.
+In the upper-left corner, click Create Data Source.

 On the Create Data Source page, configure the parameters.
 The following table describes the parameters.